open-telemetry/opentelemetry-specification/specification/sdk-metric.md

 1. Given a metric instrument, choose which dimensions to export by (i.e., the "grouping" function).

-The first choice--which concrete aggregator type to apply--is made whenever the Differentiator encounters a new (Instrument, LabelSet) pair.
+The first choice--which concrete aggregator type to apply--is made whenever the Accumulator encounters a new (Instrument, LabelSet) pair.
 Each concrete type of aggregator will perform a different function.
 Aggregators for counter and gauge instruments are relatively straightforward, but many concrete aggregators are possible